ToshioCP/Gtk4-tutorial/gfm/sec4.md

 This tells us:

-- The definition of a variable `lab` is added.
+- The definition of a new variable `lab` is added.
 - The title of the window is changed.
 - A label is created and connected to the window as a child.